francescobozzo/asa_project/report/03-problem-analysis.md

 \end{algorithm}

 The learning rate $\phi_2$ can be used to regulate the impact of the contribution with respect to the current parcel decay estimation.

+## Probabilisitic model {#sec:probabilistic-model}
+In the environment there may be multiples competitive agents, their ability of picking up parcels highly infuences the value of a parcel.
+For this reason we have devised a penalty value based on a probabilistic model capable of takimg into the consideration the possible opponents' plans.

+The main idea behind the probabilistic model is the following assertion: if there is a parcel and I am the closest agent I can reach it faster than any other agents, consequentially that parcel should be taken more into consideration, even if its value is lower than other further parcels.

+This assertion can be modeled as follow

+$$
+\text{penalty probability} = \sum_{a \in \mathcal{A}} \frac{d_{max} - d_{pa}}{d_{max}}
+$$

+with $\mathcal{A}$ the set of opponent agents, $d_{max}$ the maximum distance betweent the parcel and the union between oppoents agents, main player, and cooperative agents, $d_{pa}$ the distance parcel oppenent agent.

+## Potential parcel score
+The decision process behind the choice of a parcel is one of the key elements for the definition of a good agent.
+Many elements and metrics have been taken into consideration to better estimate the potential gain of a parcel.
+The final reward is computed as:

+$$
+r_f = r - \left (d_{ap} * \frac{s_a}{decay}\right ) - \left (d_{min} * \frac{s_a}{decay}\right ) - r * \text{penalty probability}
+$$

+where $d_{ap}$ is the distance between the agent and the parcel, $s_a$ is the estimatated speed, $d_{min}$ is the minimum distance between the parcel and any delivery zone, and $\text{penalty probability}$ is the probability computed on Section {@sec:probabilistic-model}.

+The resulting formula takes into reward the lost of approaching the parcel and delivery it to the closest delivery zone, moreover the probabilistic model can provide a rough estimation of other agents' intentions.

+## Distances cache
+A distance cache was maintained to save some computational power, every time a plan is computed the distance between the starting point and any other tile in the path is saved in the cache.

+The cache is then used in many parts of the code.

+## Replan
+Qui non so se per ora il replan dopo 5 tentativi sia interessante da menzionare.